Last updated on January 18th, 2025 at 12:21 am

 The only instance where the previous concept may not apply is in the current Republican party, where you currently have members who refer to themselves as Christian Nationalists (Josh Hawley, Marjorie Taylor Green and other members of the Freedom Caucus).

-You also have members like Paul Gosar who has attended and spoken at White Nationalist events.
+You also have a member like Paul Gosar who has attended and spoken at White Nationalist events.
 These types of identity-based allegiances can outweigh the direct economic benefits offered by a candidate with a differing platform.

 Echo chambers, where people are surrounded by information that only reinforces their existing biases, are more common now than ever before.
 Social media algorithms often prioritize content that makes people angry or anxious, which can lead people to vote in ways that seem irrational or counterproductive.
 If someone is seeing a steady flow of misinformation about the candidate who would improve their economic condition, they would probably vote against their own best interests.